Proxmox-Cloud/pve_cloud/docs/schemas/lxc_inv_schema.md

 | **Type**                  | `object`         |
 | **Required**              | No               |
 | **Additional properties** | Any type allowed |

+**Description:** This property contains specific hosts / stacks that need to be included for a schema extension.
+This way playbooks can statically reference a host group and assume it to be a certain stack (e.g. postgres/haproxy/dhcp).

 ## <a name="include_stacks"></a>4.
 Property `LXC Inventory > include_stacks`